-Whenever a tool is executed in a script, an ArcGIS license is required.
+Whenever a tool is run in a script, an ArcGIS license is required.
 Tools from ArcGIS extensions, such as the ArcGIS Spatial Analyst extension, require an additional license for that extension.
 If the necessary licenses are not available, a tool fails and returns error messages.
-For example, if you install with a Desktop Basic license, and you attempt to execute a tool that requires a Desktop Standard or Desktop Advanced license, the tool fails.
+For example, if you install with a Desktop Basic license, and you attempt to run a tool that requires a Desktop Standard or Desktop Advanced license, the tool fails.

 The ArcGIS Pro application is part of ArcGIS Desktop, which has three levels—Desktop Basic, Desktop Standard, and Desktop Advanced—with each level providing additional functionality.
 Only ArcGIS Pro uses licensing through the organization.
 Other ArcGIS Desktop applications—ArcMap, ArcCatalog, ArcGlobe, and ArcScene—use the local ArcGIS Administrator application to set levels and extensions.